 Teatime can work magic to get kids talking.
 Plan a special one-on-one tea date to chat and snack!
 Credit: Natasha Dillinger

-Teatime: a perfect way to connect
+Afternoon tea in Seattle: A perfect way to connect

 - Read the rules ahead of time.
 Some tea services have age limits or etiquette guidelines, while others request that you preorder your tea service.
 Given the labor required to assemble all of those crustless sandwiches and tiny cookies, a stricter cancellation policy than normal may apply (such as a fee for cancellation with less than 24–72 hours’ notice).